 2. Style can be practical

 Many women, especially on weekends, are wearing very casual clothes, yet they still look stylish.
 Even when I went out in the evenings I didn’t see a lot of examples of full-blown glamour.
-It seems that understated is an essential element of Parisian chic.
+Understated is an essential element of Parisian chic.
 “Your outfit can be practical but there are ways to stay feminine”, explains Maryvonne, a friendly and stylish shop assistant at a shoe boutique I visited.
 She explained that most Parisian women choose low heels (up to 5cm) because they are always on the go.
 There is even a name for this type of shoe – “Parisienne” – feminine and comfortable.
 Style has to be practical for a busy modern woman, according to my new Parisian connection.
 A Parisienne adds a scarf, an elegant pair of shoes or a stylish jacket to transform her outfit from day to evening.
 This does not require a lot of time and effort (which, let’s be honest, is what puts many women off style).

 3. Embrace who you are